Bertodemus/Code-Quiz/README.md

 ## Bonus Features

 * Three selectable sets of questions: `JavaScript`, `CSS`, `Donuts`
+* The background changes according to what question set is selected
 * Stored users are assigned a `Badge` that is based on which quiz the user took

 ### Screenshots